MINI Countryman review - Engines, performance and drive

 Used car tests

-Buyers wanting the most powerful Countryman for sale need the Cooper S. It uses a 2.0-litre four-cylinder turbo petrol engine producing 189bhp and 280Nm of torque.
+Buyers opting for the Countryman Cooper S version will find a 2.0-litre four-cylinder petrol engine producing 176bhp and 280Nm of torque.
 While it’s smooth and torquey, it doesn’t really live up to the brief of being a hot crossover.
 Outright performance is adequate but not sparkling.